cockpit-project/cockpit/pkg/realmd/README.md

     $ realm discover cockpit.lan

 And now you're ready to use the feature.
+There's an account called "admin" with the password "foobarfoo".